Limited Clients. Proven Results.

 Fine up to $500 and a jail sentence up to 60 days.

-Call the Speeding Ticket Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Defense Lawyers in Perry, Ohio, 44460.
+Call the Speeding Ticket Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Lawyers in Perry, Ohio, 44460.

 Ohio Revised Code Chapter 4511 governs the operation of motor vehicles.
 Below is an excerpt from the ORC: